 Step 6.
 Once the glue has dried you should have a nice solid sculpture.
 You can now sand down any lumps and bumps and get the edges nice and smooth ready for painting.

 Step 7.
-Depending on the type and colour of paint you have chosen you may need to do a couple of coats, I used Americana Decor Chalky Finish paint in the colour Everlasting, I applied 2 coats of paint.
+Depending on the type and colour of paint you have chosen you may need to do a couple of coats, we used Americana Decor Chalky Finish paint in the colour Everlasting, we applied 2 coats of paint.

 Step 8.
 Once the paint has dried thoroughly, apply one more layer of PVA glue to help prevent the paint from cracking.